HEIGHT 6-2, WEIGHT 190, B/T: R/R

 Another consequence of the shorter stride is that Stephenson's delivery has an upright look to it.
 He doesn't really finish with his upper body in a forward lean out over his plant leg, as his upper body stays fairly upright from the apex of the leg kick through the follow-through.
 In fact, his upper body seems to come up out of the delivery before it finishes.
 The upright delivery precludes his pitching arm from finishing naturally, instead its momentum is cut short.
 Instead of the arm finishing naturally, low and outside the left hip, Stephenson frequently finishes by bouncing the arm back up in the direction it came.
 A proper deceleration period is necessary to properly slow down the arm and mitigate the injury risk.
 Cutting short the deceleration period of the delivery is like slamming on the brakes to stop the car, eventually the brakes wear out.

-Overall, Stephenson has solid mechanics, generating momentum very well in the first phase, but he has inefficiency in the second phase that adds effort and forces him to overwork his arm.
+Overall, Stephenson has solid mechanics, I want to stress that again because when you raise and talk about potential issues, even small ones, it can overshadow all those things that he does well.
+Stephenson generates momentum very well in the first phase, but he has a touch of inefficiency in the second phase that adds effort and forces his arm to work harder.

 |Courtesy Paul Ruhter, Billings Gazette|

 Stephenson can throw a slider, but at the professional level it's likely to be an either/or with the curveball/slider.
 Since the curveball is more refined and effective, that's likely his long-term breaking ball.
 If he scraps the slider, then he's left with his unrefined circle change-up for his third offering.
 Power pitchers in high school typically dominate with hard stuff and rarely need to develop a third pitch, typically the change-up, because of the level of competition.
 Additionally, the change-up is materially different from the power stuff, as it requires touch and feel.